 - Overlapping with the previous heads, the work of regulatory bodies overseeing particular areas, for example telecommunications (Ofcom) and, examinations (Ofqual in England).

 - Equality Act 2010: Specific duties to support the Equality Duty: What do I need to know?
-A quick start guide for public sector organisations (pdf, link to gov.uk) – on the specific duties for English and non-devolved bodies.
+A quick start guide for public sector organisations (pdf, gov.uk) – on the specific duties for English and non-devolved bodies.
 Again from the Government Equalities Office.

 - Equality and Human Rights Commission guidance on the PSED.

 - Technical Guidance on the Public Sector Equality Duty (EHRC website) Equality and Human Rights Commission.
 On ‘technical guidance’, see further Guidance and Codes of Practice: Technical guidance.

 - TUC Equality Duty Toolkit (tuc.org.uk), October 2011.
 Aimed at trade union negotiators.

 - The Public Sector Equality Duty: An Update and Overview (pdf, matrixlaw.co.uk), from Matrix Chambers, January 2016.